jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 ![alt text]({{ site.baseurl }}/assets/me.JPG "Profile Picture"){:.profile}

-I am an astronomer and postdoctoral research fellow at the Center for Astrophysics (CfA) of the Harvard &amp; Smithsonian in Cambridge, MA, where I investigate the cosmic growth and co-evolution of supermassive black holes and their host galaxies, black hole astrophysics, and physics beyond the Standard Model.
-My work combines observational, computational, and statistical methods to address fundamental questions in high-energy astrophysics and cosmology.
+I am an astronomer and postdoctoral research associate at the University of Maryland, Baltimore County (UMBC).
+Since joining the Foord AGN research group in September 2026, I am excited to be work towards finding and characterizing compact pairs of supermassive black holes (SMBHs) in merging galaxy environments across the mass scale.
+I am broadly interested in probing the cosmic growth and co-evolution of SMBHs and their host galaxies, black hole astrophysics, and physics beyond the Standard Mode to address fundamental questions in high-energy astrophysics and cosmology.

-Since joining the Center for Astrophysics -- Harvard & Smithsonian (CfA) in 2024, I have been using strong gravitational lensing to probe the inner regions of cosmologically distant active galactic nuclei (AGN) at milliarcsecond spatial scales.
-I analyze a sample of lensed quasars using archival X-ray, optical, and radio observations to determine the spatial origin of their emission with milliarcsecond precision.
-Through this work, I aim to reveal the structure and physical processes operating in the immediate vicinity of supermassive black holes at high redshift.
+Prior to joining UMBC, I was a postdoctoral research fellow at the Center for Astrophysics (CfA) of the Harvard &amp; Smithsonian in Cambridge, MA (Fall 2024 -- August 2026).
+Since joining the CfA, I have been exploiting strong gravitational lensing as a tool to uniquely probe the inner regions of cosmologically distant active SMBHs at milliarcsecond spatial scales.
+After exploring archival CX-ray, optical, and radio observations of a sample of quadruply lensed quasars, I now look forward to exploring new Chandra X-ray observations of two lensed systems which I have been awarded time on (Chandra Cycle 28).
+I also look forward to scaling the techniques I have been developing to hundreds of lenses soon to be revealed by current and next-generation lens discovery engines.

-I will be joining the University of Maryland, Baltimore County (UMBC) as a Postdoctoral Research Associate in September 2026.
-At UMBC, I will continue studying energetic environments around supermassive black holes, including characterizing the incidence of dual AGN in merging galaxies, in collaboration with Prof. Adi Foord.

 Since June 2025, I have also served as co-chair of the Science Working Group in Cosmology and Fundamental Physics for the _NewAthena_ flagship X-ray observatory, expected to launch in the late 2030s.
 In this role, I oversee and contribute to community-level efforts to demonstrate progress _NewAthena_ will unlock towards the study of cosmology and fundamental physics.
+In addition, I am leading two scientific proposals that demonstrate that an X-ray observatory with improved collecting area and spectral resolution over current X-ray missions is needed to take current X-ray spectral analyses of bright AGN to an uncharted, exciting territory toward the study of SMBH spin demographics, as well as searches for physics beyond the Standard Model.
+I am   the scientific importance of  measurements and searches for physics beyond the Standard Model via X-ray spectra of active SMBHs at the centers of clusters of galaxies.
+I am keen to continue expanding the

 I completed a Ph.D. in Astronomy at the Institute of Astronomy, University of Cambridge, in July 2024.
 My doctoral research used high-resolution X-ray spectroscopy of AGN to explore fundamental physics -- specifically, axion-like particles -- and the spin of supermassive black holes in AGN.